RickIsGone/tungsten/README.md

 }
 ```

-And just like in C++ you can avoid using brackets for single instructions
+And just like in C++ you can avoid using braces for single instructions

 ```cpp
 if (condition)